CandyGumdrop/proj/README.md

 Before you can install Proj, you must have:

 - gcc
-- PROJ.4 newer than 4.9.0
+- PROJ.4 newer than 4.9.0 (PROJ 5+ currently untested)

-Proj has currently only been tested on GNU/Linux.
-If you are unable to get it running on Windows, Mac OS X or any other system, please make in issue on GitHub and I will try to work with you to figure out what is necessary to get it running on your platform.
+Proj has currently only been tested on GNU/Linux and Mac OS X.  Windows support has not yet been tested and may require some small changes to work under a Cygwin or MinGW environment.

 ## Example Usage